Plum Candy

 Bennet looked out the window, his face reflective.
 “You’re new in town, ain’t ya?
 Don’t know how things work here in Pine Ridge.”

-Rowan side-eyed Lawson, a silent communication passing between them.
+Noelan side-eyed Lawson.
 This could be exactly the kind of information they had come to Pine Ridge to uncover.

 Bennet took a deep breath.
 “About two months ago the goons got more serious about the occasional light envelope.
 Before that it was more subtle.
 A little short just meant eatin’ a knuckle sandwich.
 But then, everyone got put on this strict weekly drop.
 And if you don’t pay...”